 - Channel: what channels do these audiences use?
 (This must be evidence based)

-- Content: what channels will we find this audience on?
+- Content: what kind of content should we produce to engage this audience?
 Do we have evidence that they have an appetite for this topic, and that they would prefer this particular content format over another?

 Test before you commit

 There’s a low risk way to test if creating a podcast might be appropriate for your cause: look for existing podcasts that cover issues relevant to your cause and that have an established audience.
 Pitch to them, asking if one of your spokespeople can go on to talk, and see if they’ll let you share some kind of call to action.
 Measure the response – does the episode get a decent number of listeners?
 Does it get good feedback and comments online?
 Do people respond to the call to action within the podcast?

 If you don’t get good results, that should give you a pretty clear indication that creating a successful new podcast may require some additional thought and planning.
 Or that you may be best placed ‘guesting’ on podcasts that are relevant to your audience, for the time being.

 Promotion of your podcast